hikeventures/hikeventures.github.io/_posts/2014-10-26-best-waterproof-rain-jackets.markdown

 Nonetheless, if you are planning to use your jacket for skiing or snowboarding a more durable fabric like GORE-TEX ProShell or in certain cases also the GORE-TEX Active or GORE C-KNIT fabric would be more suitable rather than a thin Pertex Shield + fabric as you don't want to get immediately a hole into your jacket.

-However, if you want to have a light jacket for hiking or backpacking which packs easyly into your backpack then the lighter jackets from Berghaus, Rab or Montane are a good options from my experience.
+However, if you want to have a light jacket for hiking or backpacking which packs easyly into your backpack then the lighter jackets from Berghaus, Rab, Outdoor Research or Montane are a good options as well.
+Remember, you will probably have your rain jacket most of the time in your backpack if you check the weather in advance before you head to the trail.
+I would rather buy a lighter and less durable rain jacket.
+I had a good experience with the Montane Minimus Jacket on the trail.